 - Gender Disparities in the Pandemic: Childcare & Eldercare

 Nadja Jackson started working for the Foundation in January 2019.
 Nadja is the program officer for the Foundation grant programs and community outreach, and previously managed the Los Altos BAT Program (now part of Resilient Los Altos).
 Before coming to the Foundation, she worked in developer relations and marketing at Apple, as the social media manager at Linden Tree Books, and as a teacher.
 A graduate of LACF's LEAD class, she has volunteered as an Election Inspector, with Mentor Tutor Connection, Bullis Charter School, and Compassion Week.

 Donor Engagement Assistant

-Annette previously worked as LACF’s Office Manager from 2018 to 2019 and recently re-joined the team as Donor Engagement Assistant.
+Annette Knapp previously worked as LAMV-CF’s Office Manager from 2018 to 2019 and recently re-joined the team as a donor engagement assistant.
 An active volunteer, she held various board and committee positions with the National Charity League, Charles Armstrong Parent School Organization in Belmont, and Bowman Association of Parents in Palo Alto.
 Prior to working with nonprofits, she was a mental health counselor in Illinois.
 After many moves around the country, Annette, her husband Jeff, and children, Caroline and Mason, settled in Los Altos in 2006.
-Now an empty-nester, she splits her time between Los Altos and Coeur d’Alene, Idaho, and is thrilled to be back (virtually) at LACF.
+Now an empty-nester, she splits her time between Los Altos and Coeur d’Alene, Idaho, and is thrilled to be back (virtually) at LAMV-CF.